ProjectLibertyLabs/siwf/README.md

 ### Validating Response

-It is nessisary to check the validity of the encoded payload as well as to keep track of the expiration of the grant delegation.
+It is necessary to check the validity of the encoded payload as well as to keep track of the expiration of the grant delegation.
 This helps with avoiding failed transactions due to expiration of signature for granting delegation.
 Methods for decoding a hex-encoded extrinsic can be found in the [Polkadot documentation](https://wiki.polkadot.network/docs/build-transaction-construction).

-The `validateSignup` and `validateSignin` functions included in the `@amplica-labs/siwf` package performs validation parameters to ensure the integrity and correctness of the process.
+The `validateSignup` and `validateSignin` functions included in the `@projectlibertylabs/siwf` package performs validation parameters to ensure the integrity and correctness of the process.
 It verifies several critical aspects of the provided extrinsics or payload, including the validity and expiration of proofs, the consistency of signing keys, the format of encoded data, and the matching of permissions with the provider's MSA ID.